Cornelia Parker

-Life and career
+Early life and education

 Parker was born in 1956 in Cheshire, England.
+Her family lived on a smallholding.
+She described her childhood as very unhappy, living with her schizophrenic mother and her violent father.
+Her mother was hospitalised several times during Parker's childhood.
+Parker has two sisters.
+Her father wanted a boy, and co-opted her into being like a boy.
+Her German mother was a nurse in the Luftwaffe during the Second World War; her British grandfather fought in the Battle of the Somme in the First World War.
+Parker's mother was Catholic, so they would regularly go to high mass as children.

+Aged 15, Parker visited the Tate with school, which was a formative experience for her in deciding her career.
+At the time, Parker's father wanted her to leave school and go to work in a factory.

-She studied at the Gloucestershire College of Art and Design (1974–1975) and Wolverhampton Polytechnic (1975–1978).
+Parker studied at the Gloucestershire College of Art and Design (1974–1975) and Wolverhampton Polytechnic (1975–1978).
+She originally thought she wanted to be a painter, but then realised she wanted to do sculpture, so shifted her focus.
+Marcel Duchamp was a big influence for her, as well as the Arte Povera movement.
 She received her MFA from Reading University in 1982 and honorary doctorates from the University of Wolverhampton in 2000, the University of Birmingham (2005), the University of Gloucestershire (2008) and the University of Manchester (2017).

+Parker moved to London in 1984, first to Leytonstone.
+She squatted in a house, and later got taken on by a housing cooperation and lived in Leytonstone for ten years.

+Career

 In 1997, Parker was shortlisted for the Turner Prize along with Christine Borland, Angela Bulloch, and Gillian Wearing (who won the prize).
+She was nominated for her series Avoided Objects.

-She was Honorary Professor at the University of Manchester 2015–2018 and between 2016 and 2019 was Visiting Fellow at Lady Margaret Hall, Oxford.
+Parker was Honorary Professor at the University of Manchester 2015–2018 and between 2016 and 2019 was Visiting Fellow at Lady Margaret Hall, Oxford.
 She was appointed Honorary Fellow at Trinity Hall, Cambridge in 2020.

-Parker has one daughter, and lives and works in London.
-Parker's mother was German and was a nurse in the Luftwaffe during the Second World War.
-Her British grandfather fought in the Battle of the Somme in the First World War.

 Cornelia Parker's first solo museum exhibition was at the Institute of Contemporary Art, Boston in 2000.
-In 2019 she had a survey exhibition at MCA Sydney.
-A major survey exhibition of her work opened at Tate Britain in May 2022.